 - Sleep disorders, such as narcolepsy

-- Some mental conditions, such as bipolar disorder, PTSD, panic disorder
+- Some mental conditions, such as bipolar disorder, post traumatic stress disorder (PTSD), and panic disorder

-- Use of certain medicines, such as for ADHD
+- Use of certain medicines, such as for attention deficit hyperactivity disorder (ADHD)

 - Substance use

 Sleep paralysis that is not related to a medical problem is known as isolated sleep paralysis.